School gardens and the canteen

 School gardens are a great opportunity to connect students with the process of growing food.
 Going one step further and linking the canteen to the school garden means students can see and taste the ‘fruits’ of their labours.

-Of course, there are lots of benefits for the canteen too.
+Of course, there are lots of benefits to the canteen also.
 Reduced costs and improved quality – the produce doesn’t get any fresher than just picked – and you might win some new customers when students see the food they’ve grown on the menu.

 Ideally, produce grown at school would be used to encourage students to eat more fruit and vegetables.
 This could be via items for sale in the school canteen, with free tastings for students or by providing it to parents for free or at a small cost.
 But how does this work in practice?
 Read on for ideas, stories and lots of helpful information.